hchen549/cs638/README.md

 <img src = "images/Simple_lr_num.png">

 Then I took the difference between prediction and the true value to examine the distribution of errors.
-It turns out that the error tends to have smaller variance when the windspeed and gust have a larger value.
-It implies that the prediction will be more stable when the input value of windspeed and gust are large.
-The error of temp and dew are not evenly distributed around the horizontal line, especially when the temp and dew have a small value. that is because the a linear relationship cannot capture the
+It turns out that the error tends to have a smaller variance when the wind speed and gust have a larger value.
+It implies that the prediction will be more stable when the input value of wind speed and gust are large.
+The error of temp and dew are not evenly distributed around the horizontal line, especially when the temp and dew have a small value, which results from the failure of linear regression in these two cases.

 <img src = "images/Simple_lr_diff.png">